pink-gorilla/nrepl-middleware/README.md

   The request channel will be closed after the last fragment is received.
 - layer3:

+Logging:
+- Lots of logging with timbre at DEBUG level
+- If you dot want lots of output, set loglevel to INFO

 # Notes new release / notebook integration: